blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 +++
-title = "Coding Group Classes for 4 to 6 year olds" heading = "Coding Group Classes for 4 to 6 year olds" description = "At Blue Ridge Boost, we teach coding to preschoolers using an attractive graphical interface.
+title = "Coding Group Classes for 4 to 6 year olds" header = " "
+description = "At Blue Ridge Boost, we teach coding to preschoolers using an attractive graphical interface.
 Find out more about our in-person coding classes!"
 +++

 <div class="container">

+# Coding Group Classes for Early Coders

 <div class="row">